-This stress testing framework is based on a well-defined governance, with responsibilities shared between the Group and operating entities in order to encourage operational integration and relevance and in particular to develop internal stress test practices required for proper risk management and Group resource planning.
+This stress testing framework is based on a well-defined governance, with responsibilities shared between the Group and operating entities in order to encourage operational integration and relevance and, in particular, to develop internal stress test practices required for proper risk management and Group resource planning.

-Finance, RISK and ALM Treasury functions have created a shared team, Stress Testing and Financial Simulations ("STFS"), responsible for developing stress testing, ICAAP, internal capital and capital planning across the Group's entities and activities.
+The Finance, RISK and ALM Treasury Functions have created a shared team, Stress Testing and Financial Simulations ("STFS"), responsible for developing stress testing, ICAAP, internal capital and financial simulations capabilities planning across the Group's entities and activities.